ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/discovery/RESULTS.md

-# PoC2 validation — 24 September 2026
+# PoC2 validation — 24–25 September 2026

 The bounded internal implementation has passed local and native Linux Arm64 validation and independent verification of the review corrections.
 It is ready for technical review.
-Approved live AI, actual staging-host acceptance, browser acceptance, stakeholder review and security disposition remain release gates.
+Approved live AI, actual staging-host acceptance, stakeholder review and security disposition remain release gates.
+Browser acceptance remains separate for the loopback demo; the batch has no web UI.
 No runtime certification or universal correctness is claimed.

 ## Verified behavior